miletovaa/metabolomics_lab_sop/README.md

 Open **Anaconda navigator** application.
 Click `Environments` tab on the left sidebar.

-Add conda-forge channgel to the list of channels if it is not already there: click on the `Channels` button at the top right, then `Add`, type `conda-forge`, and click `Update channels`.
+Add conda-forge channel to the list of channels if it is not already there: click on the `Channels` button at the top right, then `Add`, type `conda-forge`, and click `Update channels`.

 Then click `Import` button at the bottom of the environments list.
 Choose the `env/environment.yml` file from the cloned repository.
 Name the environment appropriately (for example, the same as the repository name) and click `Import`.
 This will create a new environment with all the required packages installed.